moddyz/LinearAlgebra/README.md

 A general-purpose header-only linear algebra library.

-This is developed in tandem while working through (MIT OpenCourseWare's 18.06)[https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/].
+This is developed in tandem while working through [MIT OpenCourseWare's 18.06](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/).
 Coding and documenting the data structures and operations aided with internalization of the concepts.

 ## Usage